The Toro Company

-The Toro Company (named for the Spanish word for bull) is an American company based in the Minneapolis suburb of Bloomington, Minnesota, that designs, manufactures, and markets lawn mowers, snow blowers, and irrigation system supplies for commercial and residential, agricultural, and public sector uses.
+The Toro Company is an American company based in the Minneapolis suburb of Bloomington, Minnesota, that designs, manufactures, and markets lawn mowers, snow blowers, and irrigation system supplies for commercial and residential, agricultural, and public sector uses.

 History

 Founding and early history

 The Toro Company was established as the "Toro Motor Company" in 1914 to build tractor engines for The Bull Tractor Company.
 It built steam engines to support war efforts during World War I, and changed its name to Toro Manufacturing Company in 1920 when it began to refocus on manufacturing farm equipment.
 The company is credited with manufacturing the first mechanical golf course maintenance equipment with the creation of a fairway mower utilizing five lawn mowers mounted behind a Toro tractor.
 Toro began shipping golf course maintenance products worldwide by 1928, and released the first power mower for homeowners in 1935.

 In the 1940s, Toro ceased production of commercial products to focus on manufacturing equipment for World War II.
 It also planned additional manufacturing space in anticipation of post-war production.
 In 1948, Toro acquired Whirlwind Corp. and introduced a bagging system to rotary mowers.
 It created its first snowblower in 1951, and in 1956 was the first lawn and garden manufacturer to advertise on television.

 Toro purchased an irrigation equipment manufacturer in 1962 and entered the underground irrigation business.

 The chairman of the corporation from 1968 until his appointment by President Gerald Ford in 1976 as member of the Federal Reserve Board of Governors was David M. Lilly.
 After his position at the Federal Reserve, Lilly later became dean of what is now the Carlson School of Management at the University of Minnesota (1983-1988).
 From 1983 to 1988, he was the university's vice president for finance and operations.
-The Toro Company-David M. Lilly Chair in Human Resources at the Carlson School of Management was create to honor his legacy at The Toro Company and at the university.
+The Toro Company-David M. Lilly Chair in Human Resources at the Carlson School of Management was created to honor his legacy at The Toro Company and at the university.